Official Rules and Regulations

 Youth Advisory Board Selection

 The State Farm Youth Advisory Board will review and score the submissions on a rolling basis, beginning on the first day of submission, and running approximately one week later than the close of submissions.
-Based on publicly available criteria, the Board will select their top 250 Causes, 200 of which will go onto the State Farm Facebook page for public voting.
-Sponsor will reduce the number from 250 to 200 using the same criteria as the YAB.
+Based on publicly available criteria, the Board will select their top 200 Causes which will go onto the State Farm Facebook page for public voting.
 At least two Youth Advisory Board members will read and review each Cause submitted, and the scores will be averaged together to obtain a total score.
 If the YAB members’ scores differ by a sufficient margin, a third Youth Advisory Board member will be randomly selected to score the grant.
 In this case, all three scores would be averaged together.

 The Youth Advisory Board will score grants based ONLY on the three questions below.
 No entry will be discriminated against based on the answering of any of the other questions in the application.
 No entry will be discriminated against on the basis of ethnicity, age, location, or any other determinant factor than the answer from the questions below.